Skip to Content

 What Tips Are There for Attaching and Detaching Presser Feet?

-To attach a presser foot, lower the presser foot lever until it snaps in place.
+To attach or detach presser feet, lower the presser foot lever for stability.

 How Can I Tell if My Presser Foot Needs to Be Replaced or Repaired?